Genesys Work and Lead Distribution (BO02) for Genesys Multicloud CX

 - Data used to derive the Process and Department for the work item

-- All Genesys Engage cloud customers must use Genesys Customer Experience Insights for historical reporting.
+- All Genesys Multicloud CX customers must use Genesys Customer Experience Insights for historical reporting.

 - Workspace Web Edition (WWE 9.0) used as the employee and supervisor desktop.